mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Please see the following guide on how to retrieve data from one cluster and store it in another cluster: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

     Verify that your data is present within the Flex cluster before proceeding.
-4. Delete the Shared-tier cluster by running a destory command targetting the Shared-tier cluster:
+4. Delete the Serverless Instance by running a destory command targetting the Serverless Instance:

     `terraform destroy -target=mongodbatlas_serverless_instance.<serverless-instance-cluster-name>`